pyeventsourcing/eventsourcing/README.md

 ## Overview

 The general aim of this library is to make it easier to write event sourced applications in Python.
-The common definition of event sourcing proposes that the state of an event sourced application is determined entirely by a sequence of events.
+A common definition of event sourcing proposes that the state of an event sourced application is determined entirely by a sequence of events.
 In practice, it is common for an application to be partitioned into an arrangement of domain entities, with the application state being distributed across the state of its entities.